MushroomCyber/Loadout/README.md

 loadout completions fish > ~/.config/fish/completions/loadout.fish
 ```

-Generated from the parser that actually runs, so it covers every subcommand
+These are generated from the parser that actually runs, so they cover every
-and flag and cannot drift from them.
-Printed to stdout rather than installed:
+subcommand and flag and cannot fall out of step with them.
+They print to
+stdout instead of installing themselves, because where the files belong
-where these belong differs per shell and per distro, and a tool that writes
+differs by shell and by distro — and a tool that edits your shell
-into your shell configuration uninvited is one you stop trusting.
+configuration uninvited is one you stop trusting.

-Tool ids are deliberately not baked in — there are 842, they change with every
+Tool ids are left out on purpose.
+There are 842 of them, they change with
-catalog update, and a script carrying a stale copy would confidently offer
+every catalog update, and a completion script carrying a stale copy would
-tools that no longer exist.
+confidently offer tools that no longer exist.

 ### Everything speaks JSON